Izah-Blue/hello-world-.2/README.md

 second attempt due to name change

-Izah-Blue here sending aloha from Hawaii
+Izah-Blue here sending aloha from Hawaii,

 Surf was tiny today but fun.